Sohrab Khan Gorji (Iranian treasurer): The treasurer of the king

 In 1829, according to Khavari's report, Sohrab Khan was serving as the treasurer of Fath-Ali Shah and sent to Shiraz for preparation of the king's arrival.

-On Sunday, November 22, 1829, Fath-Ali Shah together with his entourage departed from the capital, Tehran, to visit Shiraz.
+On Sunday, November 22, 1829, Fath-Ali Shah, together with his entourage, departed from the capital, Tehran, to visit Shiraz.
 Two of Fath-Ali Shah's sons, Prince Hossein-Ali Mirza Farmanfarma and Prince Ali-Naqi Mirza, together with Sohrab Khan Gorji, the treasurer of Fath-Ali Shah, were sent to Shiraz to prepare for the arrival of the king.
 Fath-Ali Shah arrived in Shiraz on December 29 and was greeted with a large number of ordinary people, thunder-like gun salutes, scientists, dignitaries, noblemen, elites, and seniors.

 A trustee to oversee the princes' wedding expenses

-In 1834, Fath-Ali Shah's 39th son, prince Seifo-Dowleh, was getting married; and his wedding ceremony was one of the largest in the country.
-Tajo-Dowleh, his mother, requested from the Shah to appoint a trustee to oversee the finances of the ceremony.
+In 1834, Fath-Ali Shah's 39th son, Prince Seifo-Dowleh, was getting married; and his wedding ceremony was one of the largest in the country.
+Tajo-Dowleh, his mother, requested the Shah to appoint a trustee to oversee the finances of the ceremony.
 The Shah ordered Sohrab Khan Naqdi and Mehrab Khan Jensi to supervise the spending for the wedding.
-They estimated that 120,000 Toman worth of jewelries, luxuries cloths, Gold, Silver, and other precious items were provided.
+They estimated that 120,000 Toman worth of jewelry, luxurious clothing, gold, silver, and other precious items were provided.
 To which the Shah issued an order that 100,000 Toman for the prince's wedding is enough; the remaining 20,000 Toman should be spent for two other princes; and the wedding ceremony should be held for all three princes simultaneously.

 A speech at the King's funeral

 On September 5, 1848, the king of kings, Mohammad Shah Qajar died.
-Prominent courtiers prepared the throne and preserved the treasures and governing system until the arrival of the new king to the capital, Tehran.
+Prominent courtiers prepared the throne and preserved the treasures and governing system until the arrival of the new king in the capital, Tehran.
 Meanwhile, Sohrab Khan attended the funeral of the late king and gave a speech while standing before Mohammad Shah's lifeless body.